 I am excessively impatient, impertinent, and irreverent.
 I’m a really bad wife, mother, and daughter in the traditional sense, but hope that I make up for it somehow in other ways.
 I often wonder whether it’s enough to be mostly fun to be around, not too naggy, and available when they want to call on me since I’m so inadequate on all the other dimensions.
 I try to be supportive when the boys need me, but otherwise tend to focus on my own life, my own career, and let all of us live our own lives.

-I’ve often feel like a poser in so many life situations—like I’m in a position I don’t deserve.
+I’ve often felt like a poser in so many life situations—like I’m in a position I don’t deserve.
 From what I’ve gleaned, many women feel this way (more than men do), and it’s something to work through over and over again.
 The upside of feeling like a poser is that I think it’s helped keep achievements in perspective and reminded me that the journey isn’t about me, but about the ever-growing responsibility I have to open opportunities for everyone around me.
 With success comes responsibility, so I’m enjoying the challenge of figuring out what that means for me and how I can capitalize on it to make the lives of other people better—whether it’s people working with me in my personal or professional realms.

 I’ve learned that marriages can become toxic when women effectively become employees of their husbands.
 The harsh reality is that marriage is as much about economics as it is about love, particularly over the longer haul.
 Like any ecosystem, it’s a fragile coexistence and balance of power.
 Its success depends on mutual respect, which relies on both parties feeling like they’re choosing to be there, and that they have things they’ve earned on their own.
 I’ve learned that once couples evolve into a death spiral around spending—either of money and/or time with their kids—it becomes gang warfare where each battle incites the next, fueled by revenge and a lack of respect.
 I learned from my ultimate gentle-man husband that relationships don’t have to be this way.
 You can stay friends, want the best for your spouse, and encourage them to do things that might inconvenience you.
 Most importantly, I learned that proactive, unsolicited, magnanimous gestures beget the same.